nishanthere10/nishanthere10/README.md

 # 🚀 Projects

-Most of my projects are built to solve **real-world problems using technology**.
+Most of my projects focus on **solving real-world problems using modern technology**.

 You'll find: